A Column Generation Approach to the Discrete Barycenter Problem: Abstract

 \section{Abstract}

 The discrete Wasserstein barycenter problem is a minimum-cost mass transport problem for a set of discrete probability measures.
-Although a barycenter is computable through linear programming, the underlying linear program can be extremely large.
-For worst-case input, the best known linear programming formulation is exponential in the number of variables but contains an extremely low number of constraints, making it a prime candidate for column generation.
-In this paper, we devise a column generation strategy through a Dantzig-Wolfe decomposition of the linear program.
-Critical to the success of an efficient computation, we produce efficiently solvable subproblems, namely, a pricing problem in the form of a classical transportation problem.
-Further, we describe two efficient methods for constructing an initial feasible restricted master problem, and we use the structure of the constraints for a memory-efficient implementation.
-We support our algorithm with some computational experiments that demonstrate significant improvement in the memory requirements and running times compared to a computation using the full linear program.
+Although an exact barycenter is computable through linear programming, the underlying linear program can be extremely large.
+For worst-case input, a best known linear programming formulation is exponential in the number of variables, but has a low number of constraints, making it an interesting candidate for column generation.

+In this paper, we devise and study two column generation strategies: a natural one based on a simplified computation of reduced costs, and one through a Dantzig-Wolfe decomposition.
+For the latter, we produce efficiently solvable subproblems, namely, a pricing problem in the form of a classical transportation problem.
+The two strategies begin with an efficient computation of an initial feasible solution.
+While the structure of the constraints leads to the computation of the reduced costs of all remaining variables for setup, both approaches may outperform a computation using the full program in speed, and dramatically so in memory requirement.
+In our computational experiments, we exhibit that, depending on the input, either strategy can become a best choice.

 {\bf Keywords:} discrete barycenter, optimal transport, linear programming, column generation\\ {\bf MSC 2010:} 49M27, 90B80, 90C05, 90C08, 90C46